La Shawn Ford: Legislative career

 Ford was first elected to the Illinois House of Representatives in 2007, defeating incumbent Calvin Giles in the Democratic primary and winning the General Election with 83% of the vote.

-La Shawn is a national leader in social justice and civil rights issues.
-He believes in preserving communities, helping ex-offenders re-enter society and enshrining the sacred right to vote.
-He created a commission to confront economic problems that still plague Black communities, as well as the Distressed Counties and Communities Task Force, which finds innovative ways to help people who receive state social services and serves as a national model for a successful anti-poverty agenda.
+Ford is focused on social justice and disparities in employment, education, and the healthcare system.
+He has worked to foster small business development, improve access to affordable housing, expand veterans' protections, safeguard the environment, and address Illinois' fiscal health.
+He also advocates for preserving communities, helping ex-offenders re-enter society, and enshrining the right to vote.
+He created a commission to confront economic problems that plague Black communities as well as the Distressed Counties and Communities Task Force, which finds innovative ways to help people who receive state social services.

-Throughout his career, Ford has Chaired a number of committees: Appropriations—Higher Education; Financial Institutions, Restorative Justice.
+Throughout his career, Ford has chaired a number of committees: Appropriations—Higher Education; Financial Institutions, Restorative Justice.
 Ford's committee assignments are: the Appropriations Committee on Elementary & Secondary Education; Appropriations Committee on Human Services; Insurance: Property & Casualty; Tourism, Hospitality & Craft Industries; and Veterans' Affairs.